 \subsection{Comparison with evolutionary models of I Zw 18}

 In Fig.\,\ref{fig:model_hrds} we show Hertzsprung-Russell diagrams (HRDs) of various evolutionary models with a metallicity similar to I\,Zw\,18's.
-These include the BoOST models that we used before to synthesize theoretical populations of cool SGs.
+These include the BoOST models used to synthesize theoretical populations of cool SGs.
 Additionally, we display PARSEC models \citep[][$Z=0.0005$]{Bressan12,Tang14} and Geneva models \citep[][$Z=0.0004$, with and without rotation]{Groh19}.
-Finally, we show BPASS single-star models \citep{Eldridge17} with both $Z=0.0001$ and $Z=0.001$, since neither is particularly close to I\,Zw\,18's metallicity of $Z\approx$ 0.0004, and no models with an in-between value have been computed.
-We refrain from showing MIST models \citep{Dotter16, Choi16}, because most of the models that we downloaded in the mass range 10-150\,M$_\odot$ did not evolve through helium burning.
-For reference, we show the regions of the HRD that seemed unpopulated according to our CMD analysis of warm SGs (Fig.\,\ref{fig:izw18_hotstars}) and our cool SG luminosity measurements (Sect.\,\ref{sec:ldists}).
+Finally, we show BPASS single-star models \citep{Eldridge17} with both $Z=0.0001$ and $Z=0.001$, since neither is particularly close to I\,Zw\,18's metallicity of $Z\approx$ 0.0004 and no models with an in-between value have been computed.
+We refrain from showing MIST models \citep{Dotter16, Choi16}, because most downloaded in the mass range 10-150\,M$_\odot$ did not evolve through helium burning.
+For reference, we show the regions of the HRD that appeared unpopulated according to our CMD analysis of warm SGs (Fig.\,\ref{fig:izw18_hotstars}) and our cool SG luminosity measurements (Sect.\,\ref{sec:ldists}).
 We also highlight the HRD regions in which we inferred the presence of $\sim$25 SGs (both warm and cool) in the luminosity range $5.0 < \log (L / L_\odot) < 5.6$.